vitwit/playbooks/ipfs/README.md

 digital_ocean_api_token="Specify the digital ocean token" ssh_key_name="Specify the name assigned to your ssh key on digital ocean"
 ```
-Additionally, you can modify the fields shown below:
+Optionally, you can modify the following fields:
 ```ini
 user=root
 region=blr1